-David has been regal in his appearance from the moment he stepped ashore.
+David was regal in his appearance from the moment he stepped ashore off the stream liner.
 It is only fitting since he is not only in his second term as honourable mayor of Cape Town, but is now also a member of the Cape Colony’s legislative council in the place of Jacobus after his sad passing.
 (The Colonies and Indian, 10 October 1891, p11) David managed to fit a short visit to Denmark in en route to Chicago for the World Exposition.
 (1) (2)

-Ava, our friend has changed.
+My friend changed.
 He has always been serious and driven.
-There is however a confidence and focus in him, more intensity than I have noticed before.
-Oscar is privileged to have accompanied him on the journey and speaks highly of him.
-I am honoured for the few days we have together in Copenhagen.
+There is, however, presently a confidence and focus in him – an intensity than I have never seen before.
+I am honoured for the few days we have in Copenhagen.
 (2)

-The most fascinating tale is told by David about how it happened in the mid 1880’s that he visited Chicago for the first time and met Phil (Philip) Armour.
-This visit had a profound impact on him.
+The most fascinating tale is told by David about how it happened in the mid 1880s that he visited Chicago for the first time.
+On that trip he met Phil (Philip) Armour.
+It had a profound impact on him.
 In many respects I can see it working out in his ambitions.
 Drive is something we are born with.
-David always had drive.
-Energy.
+David always had drive and energy.
 Mentors give direction to our drive.
-Phil Armour has given David this substance.
-Ambitions for Combrinck & Co and for the City of Cape Town alike.
+Phil Armour gave David a purpose and ambitions for Combrinck & Co. and for the City of Cape Town alike.

 The legendary Phil Armour

-Phil is a self-made millionaire who is credited for pioneered the production line processing of pork in his enormous meat packing plant in Chicago.
-He is credited by some as the inventor of the production line and not Henry Ford.
-(9) (Wikipedia.
-Philip Danforth Armour) David tells me that lest year (1890) Phil slaughtered more pigs than the combined total of all Cincinnati packers.
+Phil is a self-made millionaire who is credited for pioneering the production line processing of pork in his enormous meat packing plant in Chicago.
+He is the inventor of the production line and not Henry Ford.
+(9) David tells me that last year (1890) Phil slaughtered more pigs than the combined total of all Cincinnati packers.
 (Horowitz, R., 2006: 50)

-This is interesting because Phil (an experienced commodity trader) and his business partner John Plankinton (an experienced butcher) set the Armour Packing plant in Chicago up in the tradition of the Cincinnati packing houses which dominated the pork packing industry until the Chicago became “hog butcher for the world.”
+This is interesting because Phil (an experienced commodity trader) and his business partner John Plankinton (an experienced butcher) created the Armour Packing plant in Chicago in the tradition of the Cincinnati packing houses which dominated the pork packing industry until Chicago became the centre of pork processing universe in the USA and wash correctly described as “the hog butcher for the world.”
 (Horowitz, R., 2006: 49, 50)

 It occurred to me that this was a special and important development.
 Phil, like many of the great packers in Cincinnati (Horowitz, R., 2006: 49, 50) was not a butcher but a trader and a businessman.
-This seemed to have the benefit of viewing the pork trade as anticipating supply and demand, price fluctuations, business structure and processes in contrast with the German Master Butcher who is a tradesmen, narrowly focused on his trade.
+This seemed to have afforded him the benefit of viewing the pork trade not as an art to be mastered by himself, but as a platform to trade in.
+Here he is able to anticipate supply and demand, price fluctuations, business structure and processes in contrast with the German Master Butcher who is a tradesmen, narrowly focused on his trade.